St. George Island Aircraft Tracking

 Our ground station receives signals from aircraft within approximately 200+ nautical miles, depending on altitude and atmospheric conditions.

-Both services update continuously as aircraft transmit their position data, typically every few seconds for active flights.
+The tracker updates continuously as aircraft transmit their position data, typically every few seconds for active flights.

 Note: Not all aircraft transmit ADS-B data.
 Military aircraft may fly with transponders off, and some older aircraft may not be equipped with ADS-B. The tracking quality depends on line-of-sight to our antenna and weather conditions.